 “The humanities include, but are not limited to, the following fields: history, philosophy, languages, literature, linguistics, archeology, jurisprudence, history and criticism of the arts, ethics, comparative religion, and those aspects of the social sciences employing historical or philosophical approaches.
 This last category includes social and cultural anthropology, sociology, political theory, international relations, and other subjects concerned with questions of value.”

-CHPS does not restrict eligibility for its funding programs to CLAS faculty, staff, and students (as their counterparts in other colleges, such as but not limited to the College of the Arts (COTA) and the College of Design, Construction, and Planning (DCP), likewise work in the humanities).
+CHPS does not restrict eligibility for its funding programs to CLAS faculty, staff, and students but rather extends eligibility for funding to other colleges, such as but not limited to the College of the Arts (COTA) and the College of Design, Construction, and Planning (DCP).

 III.
 Structure of CHPS

-- Advisory Board.
-The Advisory Board, which shall consist of no more than nine members, includes faculty from the various humanities departments in CLAS with at least one representative faculty member in the humanities from either the COTA or the DCP.
+- Advisory Board Composition The Advisory Board, which shall consist of no more than nine members, includes faculty from the various humanities departments in CLAS with at least one representative faculty member in the humanities from either the COTA or the DCP.
 None shall be currently serving chairs, and optimally they shall reflect a mix of junior, mid-career, and senior faculty.
 At least one member of the Advisory Board shall have expertise in linguistics.
 Other members should demonstrate experience in some area of the humanities, whether involving work in a core discipline of the humanities, public humanities, or digital humanities.
-Members shall serve no more than three consecutive years.
-Members of the Advisory Board will be nominated by the CHPS Director, in consultation with the CHPS Associate Director, and appointed with the approval of the Dean of CLAS.
-The CHPS Director will chair meetings ofthe Advisory Board, and the CHPS Associate Director shall serve as an ex-voto member.
+Members shall serve no more than three consecutive years, and may be invited to a second term following a two-year period.
+Members of the Advisory Board will be nominated by the CHPS Director, in consultation with CHPS Core Faculty, and appointed with the approval of the Dean of CLAS.
+The CHPS Director will chair meetings of the Advisory Board, and CHPS Core Faculty may serve as ex-officio members.
+The CHPS Director and Core Faculty do not have voting rights on the Advisory Board.
 The mandate of the Advisory Board will include the vetting of all published calls for proposals issued by CLAS (whether on an annual or rolling cycle).
 An additional guest member of the UF community (ideally a co-awardee of a past Programs in the Public Humanities grant) may be added temporarily by the CHPS Director to the Advisory Board to review Programs in the Public Humanities grant proposals only.

 - Proxy votes.
 Proxy votes may be cast at a CHPS faculty meeting or a CHPS Advisory Board meeting.
 A proxy must be submitted in writing, it must be signed either electronically or manually, and it must be limited to one person’s use at one specified meeting for a single issue.
 It must be submitted to the Director or staff member tasked with tallying votes prior to the vote.